isharik/Pharos-Octobot/README.md

 The long term goal is to become an **embedded AI layer across the Pharos ecosystem.**

+## What problem does this solve?

+Every Agent built on Pharos will eventually need to answer user questions about the protocol itself — what are SPNs, how does staking work, what is RWA, how do I build here, what is the consensus mechanism.
+Right now, every builder would have to build their own documentation reader from scratch.
+OctoBot solves this once, for everyone.
+It is a plug-and-play knowledge layer that any Agent can call instantly.

 ---

 # 🖥️ Website Experience (NEW)